aleksandr-kiliushin/learning/summaries/clean-architecture/index.md

 🙅 What we have learned over the last half-of-century is what not to do.
 📖 The rules of software are the same today as they were in 1946.
 👉 Software is composed of sequence, selection, iteration, and indirection.

+## Part III.
+Design principles

+🧼 Good software systems begin with clean code.
+🫲 On the one hand, if the bricks aren't well made, the architecture of the building doesn't matter much.
+🫱 On the other hand, you can made a substantial mess with well-made bricks.

+🤲 SOLID tells us how to arrange our functions and data structures into classes (or other function and data groupings) and how those groupings should be interconnected.

+The goal of SOLID is creation of mid-level software structures that:

+- tolerate change;
+- are easy to understand;
+- are the basis of components that can be used in different software system.

+«Mid-level» means that SOLID is applied by programmers working at the module level.

+SOLID:

+- 1️⃣ **SRP**: the single responsibility principle.
+  The best structure for a software system is heavily influenced by the social structure of the organization that uses it.
+  So that each software module has one, and only one, reason to change.
+- 🚪 **OCP**: the open-closed principle.
+  For software systems to be easy to change, they must be designed to allow the behavior of those systems to be changed by adding new code, rather than changing existing code.
+- 🔄 **LSP**: the Liskov substitution principle.
+  To build software system from interchangeable parts, these parts must adhere to a contract that allows those parts to be substituted one for another.
+- 🗑️ **ISP**: the interface segregation principle.
+  Avoid depending on things that you don't use.
+- 🫡 **DIP**: the dependency inversion principle.
+  High-level policy code shouldn't depend on the code that implements low-level details.
+Rather, details should depend on policies.

+The following chapters focus on their architectural implications.